SeanKilleen/seankilleen.github.io/_posts/2019-10-06-better-technical-interviews-part-5-common-questions.md

 Please recall that throughout preceding articles, I mentioned that the interview process needs to be heavily tailored to the position you're seeking to fill, and to the research you've done on an interviewee.

 I mention this again here because it's really important.
-If you treat the questions below as a one-size-fits-all playbook, you will be doing your team and your interviewees a disservice.
-There is no overall interview playbook in my opinion.
+If you treat the questions below as a one-size-fits-all play book, you will be doing your team and your interviewees a disservice.
+There is no overall interview play book in my opinion.

 The goal of the questions below is to show the types of open-ended questions I might ask to give the candidate space to show and tell me who they are around certain topics.
 These questions rarely exist on their own, but I usually try to turn them into mini conversations. **The follow-up is key.**

 With that said, here are some common questions I tend to ask and my reasoning behind them.

 ## My Common Interview Questions, and their aims

 ### "Tell me about a recent win you've had.
 Could be work-related, but doesn't have to be."

-* **When I ask this question:**
+* **When I ask this question:** I tend to ask this at the start of an interview, usually as the first question.
-* **Why I ask this question:**
+* **Why I ask this question:** I've gotten feedback that it allows interviewees to open up and it removes some of the tension because we celebrate the win together.
+It doesn't start them out in a defensive posture.
+I also ask this to see where someone's priorities are and what they value as an accomplishment.
-* **What sorts of answers do I look for:**
+* **What sorts of answers do I look for:** I look for someone to have _something_ that they're proud of in work or outside of work, in at least some small way.
+Fork work-related answers, I also check to see if they've connected that accomplishment to delivering some sort of value for a larger audience.
+For personal answers, I look to see the ways they value spending their time and I try to relate it to work or to our pitch in future parts of the conversation.

 ### With so much happening in this industry, how do you keep your skills up to date?
 ### What are some differences between mediocre and great teams?
 What are some things that great teams do?
 ### "Tell me about a recent win you've had.
 Could be work-related, but doesn't have to be."
 ### Do you know what SOLID principles are?
 If so, do you have opinions on where they're useful / not useful?
 ### What is the difference between inheritance and composition?